 on the complainant’s property rights.
 If the perpetrator is deemed to be using their property

-reasonably, then there is nothing which can be considered a nuisance.
+reasonably, then there is nothing that can be considered a nuisance.

-When considering whether the complained activity is reasonable, following factors must be
+When considering whether the complained activity is reasonable, the following factors must be

 taken into consideration :